 Think of brush lettering as a more modern approach to traditional calligraphy.
-Some of the principles are the same, but instead of using a fine metal tipped calligraphy pen, you typically use a brush pen.
+Some of the principles are the same, but instead of using pointed pen, you typically use a brush pen.
 A brush pen has a tapered brush looking tip.
 Some pens will have an actual brush with fibers that move individually (like a paintbrush), while other pens are a flexible tip that is more marker like and made up of tiny fibers (the Tombow Dual Tip Pens are an example).

 The most common brush lettering you see is a script or cursive writing, but brush lettering isn’t just limited to that.
 You can do any type of lettering style with a brush pen!

 What do you need to get started with brush lettering?

 The biggest thing is to practice!
 Don’t just sit down expecting to get it perfect the first go.
 Start with the basics, which are the thick downstrokes and thin upstrokes.
 Then try them together.
 Once you get the feel for the brush pen (or marker) then start practicing individual letters.
 Work your way up to writing words.
 Don’t try to get fancy with bouncy letters (we’ll talk about that in a later part) until you are ready.

 Check out my video below introducing you to one of my favorite brush pens and showing you how to get started with brush lettering.

 Next week we will move on to the basic composition, talking about ascenders, descenders and cap heights, plus we’ll touch a bit on the bounce style lettering.
 Update: Read about Lettering Terminology Here.

 Don’t forget to pin it!